-1. By [five years after the entry into force of this Regulation], and every five years thereafter, the Commission shall evaluate this Regulation and submit a report on its application to the European Parliament and the Council.
+1. By ... [five years from after the entry into force of this Regulation], and every five years thereafter, the Commission shall evaluate this Regulation and submit a report on its application to the European Parliament and the Council.

-In this report, the Commission shall consider, in particular:
+In the report, the Commission shall consider, in particular:

-- (a) the effectiveness of this Regulation in achieving its objective to prevent and combat in a targeted, carefully balanced and proportionate manner the use of relevant information society services for online child sexual abuse in the internal market; - (b) the impact of the application of this Regulation on fundamental rights, notably: - i. children's rights to physical and mental integrity, the prohibition of torture and inhuman and degrading treatment, their right to respect for private and family life and their right to protection of personal data, and their right to such protection and care as is necessary for their well-being, laid down in Articles 3, 4, 7, 8 and 24 of the Charter respectively; - ii. users' rights to respect for private and family life, to protection of personal data, and the freedom of expression and information, laid down in Articles 7, 8 and 11 of the Charter respectively; and - iii. providers of relevant information society services' freedom to conduct a business, laid down in Article 16 of the Charter. - 1a.
-By [three years after the entry into force of this Regulation], and if necessary every three years thereafter, the Commission shall submit a report to the European Parliament and the Council assessing the necessity and feasibility of including the detection of new child sexual abuse material and the solicitation of children in the scope of Section 2 of Chapter II of this Regulation.
-The assessment shall include an analysis of the state of development and readiness of the technologies to detect new child sexual abuse material and the solicitation of rates. - 2.
-By [five years after the entry into force of this Regulation], and every five years thereafter, the Commission shall ensure that an evaluation in accordance with Commission guidelines of the EU Centre's performance in relation to its objectives, mandate, tasks and governance and location is carried out.
-The evaluation shall, in particular, address the possible need to modify the tasks of the EU Centre, and the financial implications of any such modification.
+(a) the effectiveness of this Regulation in achieving its objective to prevent and combat in a targeted, carefully balanced and proportionate manner the use of relevant information society services for online child sexual abuse in the internal market;

-- 3. On the occasion of every second evaluation referred to in paragraph 2, the results achieved by the EU Centre shall be assessed by the Commission, having regard to the EU Centre's objectives and tasks, including an assessment of whether the continuation of the EU Centre is still justified with regard to those objectives and tasks. - 4.
+- (b) the impact of the application of this Regulation on fundamental rights, notably: - i. children's rights to physical and mental integrity, the prohibition of torture and inhuman and degrading treatment, their right to respect for private and family life and their right to protection of personal data, and their right to such protection and care as is necessary for their well-being, laid down in Articles 3, 4, 7, 8 and 24 of the Charter respectively; - ii. users' rights to respect for private and family life, to protection of personal data, and the freedom of expression and information, laid down in Articles 7, 8 and 11 of the Charter respectively; and - iii. providers of relevant information society services' freedom to conduct a business, laid down in Article 16 of the Charter. - 1a.
+By ... [three years from the date of the entry into force of this Regulation], and if necessary, every three years thereafter, the Commission shall submit a report to the European Parliament and the Council assessing the necessity and feasibility of including the detection of the solicitation of children in the scope of Section 2 of Chapter II of this Regulation.
+The assessment shall include an analysis of the state of development and readiness of the technologies to detect the solicitation of children, including within interpersonal communications services using end-to-end encryption, and error rates. - 2.
+By ... [five years from the date of after the entry into force of this Regulation], and every five years thereafter, the Commission shall ensure that an evaluation in accordance with Commission guidelines of the EU Centre's performance in relation to its objectives, mandate, tasks and governance and location is carried out.
+The evaluation shall, in particular, address the possible need to modify the tasks of the EU Centre, and the financial implications of any such modification. - 3.
+On the occasion of every second evaluation referred to in paragraph 2, the results achieved by the EU Centre shall be assessed by the Commission, having regard to the EU Centre's objectives and tasks, including an assessment of whether the continuation of the EU Centre is still justified with regard to those objectives and tasks. - 4.
 The Commission shall report to the European Parliament and the Council the findings of the evaluation referred to in paragraph 3.
 The findings of the evaluation shall be made public. - 5.
 For the purpose of carrying out the evaluations referred to in paragraphs 1, 1a, 2 and 3, the Coordinating Authorities and Member States and the EU Centre shall provide information to the Commission at its request. - 6.
 In carrying out the evaluations referred to in paragraphs 1, 1a, 2 and 3, the Commission shall take into account the relevant evidence at its disposal. - 7.
 Where appropriate, the reports referred to in paragraphs 1, 1a and 4 shall be accompanied by legislative proposals.